lwinkler/markus/README.md

 Concepts:
 ---------
 - One module must be as simple as possible.
-If one module is too complex it must be split in two modules.
+If one module is too complex it must be split into two different modules.
 - In case of inheritance the list of parameters is inherited as well.